Education fund-amentals

 Sandwich generation: How to manage caring for parents and kids

-The sandwich generation refers to middle-aged adults who are caring for their children and aging parents at the same time.
+The sandwich generation refers to middle-aged adults who are caring for their children and aging parents.
 Keep reading to learn how to manage both.

 By Mary Mannion